prodbyeagle/BeatForge2/README.md

 # BeatForge

-A modern desktop application for music production and beat making, built with Tauri, React, and TypeScript.
+A modern desktop application for organizing and managing your beat library.
+BeatForge helps music producers keep their beats organized, tagged, and easily accessible.

 ## Features

+- Organize and manage your beat collection
+- Tag and categorize your beats
+- Quick search and filter functionality
+- Preview beats directly in the app
 - Modern and intuitive user interface
 - Cross-platform desktop application
-- Built with performance in mind using Rust and Tauri
+- Fast performance with Rust backend
-- Responsive design with Tailwind CSS
+- Clean, responsive design with Tailwind CSS

 ## Tech Stack